 These were my thoughts as Trump spewed his hateful words.

-According to my uncle, my grandmother who was either a Syrian Christian or Jewish had sisters who were raped and slaughtered, although he doesn’t know how many sisters she had.
-She hid and somehow escaped to France.
+According to my uncle, my Syrian grandmother was either Christian or Jewish.
+She had sisters who were raped and slaughtered, although he doesn’t know how many sisters she had.
+She hid and somehow escaped to France as did one brother.

 My grandfather was a Syrian Christian who saw the writing on the wall.

 The Turks wanted to clear Turkish soil of Christians, including the Syrian border, and he was on the run.

 My grandparents were from an area called Suedeyeh in the Hatay Province, although I’m not sure of the spelling.